Prashantprojects/Python-Basics/README.md

-In this notebook the below functions will be explained
+In this notebook the execution of the below functions in python will be explained

 - Range function
 - For statement